anas2204/CParser/README.md

 # CParser

+1 - tokenizer.cpp first takes the input file (sample1.c) to generate "output.txt", which is a tokenized form of the input. <br />
+2 - parser.cpp then reads "output.txt" to determine if the program is syntactically correct or not based on the stated Grammar <br />
+---
 A parser and tokenizer for a subset of C language, written as a part of undergraduate course on language processor <br />
  <br />
 The purpose of the 2 files (tokenizer and parser) was to write a Mini C compiler based on the following subset of C language: <br />